-Many of the smaller coastal streams (< 100km drainage area) in California are not currently occupied, and there is evidence that there may be a natural tendency of lamprey to avoid smaller drainages that directly enter the sea (Reid and Goodman 2015; unpub. data).
-This may have been the case prior to the 1950s as well (Shapovalov and Taft 1954), and is currently being explored by the authors.
+Many of the smaller coastal streams (< 100km drainage area) in California are not currently occupied, and there is evidence that there may be a natural tendency of lamprey to avoid smaller drainages that directly enter the sea (Reid and Goodman 2016; 2020).
+This may have been the case prior to the 1950s as well (Shapovalov and Taft 1954.